-Dotted with olive and cyprus groves, and with subtle influences from Venetian, French and British culture, the Ionians are a step back to nature.
+Dotted with olive and cyprus groves, and with subtle influences from Venetian, French and British culture, the Ionian Islands are a step back to nature.
 From paradise beaches and waters teeming with sea turtles to pretty harbourside towns and delicious cuisine, disconnect and rediscover what matters in these islands aboard your luxury charter yacht.

 Corfu Town, with its Italianate architecture reflecting 400 years under Venetian rule, is a UNESCO World Heritage site.
 Visit the churches, castles and fine museums and soak up centuries of history.
 Shop in the boutiques scattered throughout the old streets.
 Listen out for the marching bands - one of Corfu’s special characteristics - a common sight throughout the town.
 For classic Corfiot food head to the down-to-earth Marina’s Tavern, or try the more sophisticated and cosmopolitan Venetian Well.